ghoshdebapratim1/SC22-BatchB-Blurrred-Futures-game-review-bot/README.md

 # <span style='font-family:georgia'>"Robot Reviews: Let the AI Choose": a Project by Blurred\-Futures</span>

 <span style='font-family:georgia'>Welcome, here at Blurred\-Futures, we created an AI system that can generate positive or negative reviews of a video game provided by the user, even if it doesn't exist!
-It has additional features such as adjustable review length, temperature \(how creative the AI should be\), and TTS capabilities. </span>
+It has additional features such as adjustable review length, temperature \(how creative the AI should be\), and the amount of reviews. </span>

 <span style='font-family:georgia'>If you have any questions, feel free to open an issue on </span>[<span style='font-family:georgia'>Github</span>](https://github.com/organization-x/omni/issues)<span style='font-family:georgia'>.</span>